Comprehensive Economic Development Strategy (CEDS)

-The U.S. Department of Commerce, Economic Development Administration, regulations require the Ohio Valley Regional Development Commission to develop a Comprehensive Economic Development Strategy every five years.
-During 2012, OVRDC developed a comprehensive 5- year plan compliant with EDA’s final regulations regarding representation from private sector, labor, chamber of commerce, workforce development and post-secondary education.
-For 2013-2016, OVRDC will prepare an update of that plan.
+The U.S. Department of Commerce, Economic Development Administration regulations require the Ohio Valley Regional Development Commission to develop a Comprehensive Economic Development Strategy (CEDS) every five years.
+During 2017, OVRDC developed a comprehensive 5- year plan compliant with EDA’s final regulations regarding representation from the private sector, labor, chamber of commerce, workforce development, and post-secondary education.
+For 2018-2021, OVRDC will prepare an update of that plan.

-The CEDS is a plan that emerges from a broad-based continuous planning process addressing the economic opportunities and threats of the region.
-The process is designed to guide the economic growth of the area through an inclusive and dynamic process that coordinates the efforts of the community organizations, local governments, and private sector concerned with economic development.
+The CEDS is a plan that emerges from a broad-based continuous planning process addressing the economic opportunities and threats in the region.
+The process is designed to guide the economic growth of the area through an inclusive and dynamic process that coordinates the efforts of community organizations, local governments, and the private sector that are concerned with economic development.

 - 2018 CEDS Annual Report

 The CEDS Committee consists of the main economic interests of the OVRDC region and includes private sector representatives from all 12 counties as a majority of its membership.
 Additional members include the OVRDC Vice-Chairman (who serves as the CEDS Chairman), 1 minority member, 5 public officials, and 4 members-at-large.
 The OVRDC Chairman annually appoints these members at the March Commission meeting.
 The private sector members are selected by the county caucus.

 For a full explanation of the CEDS Committee see the OVRDC By-Laws.